In this article:

 - Setup an application link inside Jira as described here.
 Please note that the Jira connection for users will fail if the application link is not configured on your Jira instance.

-If you are facing issues with any of the steps above, please contact Ally.io support via in-app chat or email us at [email protected] for more information.
+If you are facing issues with any of the steps above, please refer to the Ally.io - Jira integration Troubleshooting Guide.

 Configuring the Jira connection